repozilla2/sentinel-proxy/README.md

 Status: v0.1.5 — Frozen Master (Evidence Baseline)
 License: MIT
-Hardware Target: Teensy 4.1 + Feetech STS3215 Servo
+Hardware Target: Teensy 4.1 + Feetech STS3215 Servo (Adaptable to other TTL Serial Actuators)

 “The AI can hallucinate all it wants.
 The physics will not comply.”